Skip to content

 On the Tasting Mat:

-• Dry Fly Cask Strength Straight Wheat Whiskey: A 100% soft white winter wheat whiskey from Rosalia, Washington, distilled at Dry Fly and proofed back to its original entry proof of 120 rather than being bottled at peak barrel strength (which can reach 137–139 proof due to the arid eastern Washington climate).
-Retails at $49.99.
-The nose bursts with fruity pebbles, honeysuckle, honey, and citrus; the palate is rich and layered with dried apricot, orchard fruit, and a long warming finish.
-Terry's personal favorite in the lineup.
-(00:36:31)
+• Dry Fly Straight Wheat Whiskey Cask Strength (120 Proof): The cask-strength expression of Dry Fly's flagship 100% soft white winter wheat whiskey, proofed back to its original entry proof of 120 after years of aging in the dry, arid Spokane climate — which can push barrel-strength proof as high as 137–139.
+The nose bursts with fruity pebbles, honeysuckle, honey, and citrus.
+The palate is rich and layered with dried apricot and a long, warming finish.
+Mike's personal highlight of the tasting.
+(00:34:25)

 Full Transcript